kristianseverin/ASD_classification/README.md

 A .ipynb file, 'data_cleaning', used to clean the data used for analysis

 A .py script that can run logistic regressions and simple neural networks.
 The model can be run from bash with the following commands:
+        If you want to run a logistic regression: bash run_lr_or_nn.sh epochs learning_rate ngram mindf maxdf Vectorizer hidden_layer_size relu_negative_slope
+        where:
+            - epochs (int) = number of epochs that the models is trained over
+            - learning_rate (float) = the learning rate of the model
+            - ngram (int) = the upper boundary for the ngram range
+            - mindf (float) = the lower cutoff for the document frequency
+            - maxdf (float) = the upper cutoff for the document frequency
+            - Vectorizer (str) = must be either CountVectorizer or TfidfVectorizer.
+Write bow for CountVectorizer or tfidf for TfidfVectorizer.
+        For example run: bash run_lr_or_nn.sh 300 0.001 2 0.05 0.95 bow

+        or if you want to run a neural network: bash run_lr_or_nn.sh epochs learning_rate ngram mindf maxdf Vectorizer hidden_layer_size relu_negative_slope
+        where:
+            - hidden_layer_size (int) = the number of nodes in the hidden layer
+            - relu_negative_slope (float) = the negative slope coefficient for the leaky ReLU activation function For example run: bash run_lr_or_nn.sh 300 0.001 2 0.05 0.95 bow 32 0.2

 Running the sript will write metrics from the model to the 'out' folder.